keerthi561/Sieaver/README.md

 Life insurance etc. and it will help the user in getting away from the axe tax.
 This would use the equity funds.

-Many more features will be added later on!
+Many more features will be added later on!Stay tuned.